Background

 This is it.
 The crown jewel of all smarmy self-assuredness.
 The capo di tutti capi.
 The creme de la creme.
 I think the very best example is this magnificent soliloquy from Stephen Fry.

 First, this argument makes no sense under any interpretation.
 Let’s assume Stephen Fry means God is objectively evil.
-As described in argument #6, if God exists, God is the barometer of objective right and wrong.
-So calling God objectively evil requires using the order He created as a metric.
-That doesn’t make any sense.
-On the other hand, let’s instead say that Stephen Fry is a moral relativist (he is).
+As described in argument #1, if God exists, God is the barometer of objective right and wrong.
+So calling God objectively evil requires using Him as the metric.
+That doesn’t make any sense; you can’t call God, who is justice, unjust.
+On the other hand, let’s instead say moral relativism is true (Stephen Fry is a relativist).
 That is, there is no objective right and wrong, it’s all subjective.
 Well, if that’s the case and God exists, God is still an all-powerful super-intellect.
-Surely this status gives Him more of a right to arbitrate what is good and bad than a random human?
+Surely this status gives Him more of a right to arbitrate what is good and bad than an English comedian?